MatMaul/pynetgear/README.md

 pyNetgear works with Python 2 and 3.

+If you are connected to a Netgear router, it will automatically find the Netgear router and can query it without needing a host, username or password.
+If you connect using the IP address, you will need a password (username defaults to admin).

 It currently supports the following operations:

 **login**<br>
 Logs in to the router.
 Will return True or False to indicate success.

 **get_attached_devices**<br>
-Returns a list of named tuples describing the device signal, ip, name, mac, type and link_rate
+Returns a list of named tuples describing the device signal, ip, name, mac, type and link_rate.

-Dependencies
+Installation
 ------------

-PyNetgear depends on the Python packages requests.
-Make sure you have these dependencies installed using `pip install -r requirements.txt`
+You can install PyNetgear from PyPi using `pip3 install pynetgear` (use `pip` if you're still using Python 2).

 Usage
 -----
 To test run from the console:
-`$ python pynetgear.py <host> <user> <pass>`
+`$ python -m pynetgear [<host>] [<pass>] [<user>]`

 To use within your Python scripts:
 ```python